zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 - Moves archive logs to the NFS share mount for central retention.
 - Renames them as: `YYYY-MM-DD-hostname.log.gz` (e.g., `2025-05-01-node1.log.gz`,`2025-05-01-node1.json.gz`)

 This creates one new file per node per day, simplifying inventory and making it easy to track which node produced which file.
-This script should run on EVERY node.
+This script should run on **every** node.
 You can use a cron job to run your script daily.
 Select a suitable time after the logs are compressed by Wazuh.

 ```cron
 0 5 * * * /opt/retention/wazuh-archive.sh